winpax/sfsu/README.md

 ## Benchmarks [^1]

+> [!NOTE]
+> These benchmarks may not accurately represent the speeds on your system.
+> While they do provide a relative measurement, your environment and results **will** be different.

 On average, `sfsu search` is **~400** times faster than regular `scoop search` and **~5** times faster than [scoop-search](https://github.com/shilangyu/scoop-search).

 `sfsu list` is **~35** times faster than `scoop list`